 Volunteers play a critical role in the Stop the Hate Contest.
 With thousands of entries and $100,000 in scholarships and prizes to award, we need hundreds of passionate and considerate readers to ensure the best song lyrics and essays are recognized and rewarded.

 Volunteers are asked to read for both reading periods, March 23 – 29, 2021 (PERIOD ONE), and April 1 - 6, 2021 (PERIOD TWO), although exceptions can be made.
-Readers have 10 days to review and score their essays.
+Readers have 6-7 days per period to review and score their essays.

 Please complete the following information to register as a Stop the Hate® reader.
 Your submission of this information serves as your agreement to comply with the rules of the essay contest and maintain strict confidentiality regarding the essays and their content.

 Please note, the following individuals are not eligible to participate as a reader: Anyone under the age of 18, K-12 teachers with participating students, Family members of entrants, Immediate family members of the Maltz Museum of Jewish Heritage staff and Board of Trustees, The Malrite Company and the Maltz Family Foundation.

 Continue learning with the use of these additional resources.

 Watch the Stop the Hate Virtual Info Session held on 10/7/20

 Download a book list of recommended reading created to complement the Stop the Hate Program, courtesy of the Cuyahoga County Public Library, Beachwood Branch.